fbpx

 Another essential element is that these principles and Australia’s rule of law is supported by informed and active citizens.
 Without responsible and engaged citizens, society is unable to work together to uphold important principles and values which support our rule of law and democratic society.

-The Rule of Law Explained
+The Three Principles of the Rule of Law

-The Magna Carta established the rule of law and the idea that all citizens, including those in power, should be fairly and equally ruled by the law.
+The legacy of the Rule of Law comes from the Magna Carta and the idea that all citizens, including the Kings, should be fairly and equally ruled by the law.

 Magna Carta: Foundation of the rule of law Worksheet